Compensation claims by the renter

 It may also be possible to make personal injury claims under the ACL&FTA for claims less than $10 000 (s 182(3) ACL&FTA).
+However, there is some doubt as to whether an injury that is ‘significant’ would appropriately be brought to VCAT (see Allan v McLennan (Residential Tenancies) VCAT 1283 (22 August 2018)).
 However, it is strongly advised to consult a personal injuries expert before proceeding with any such claim at VCAT.
 Given the complexity, gravity, unique time limits and other issues arising out of such claims, parties should seek legal advice.

 Limitation of action period

-Contract claims can be made any time up to six years after the alleged loss or damage has occurred (s 5 Limitation of Actions Act 1958 (Vic)).
+Ordinarily, actions in court must be brought within six years after the alleged loss or damage has occurred (s 5 Limitation of Actions Act 1958 (Vic)).
 After such time, an application may be statute barred.
-In some cases, a persistent breach will have a reduced eligibility for compensation; in other matters, it may be fatal to a claim.
-It is advisable to take action as soon as practicable or pay careful attention to limitation dates.

 The success of a claim depends on what the renter can prove at VCAT.